ietf-wg-ntp/Roughtime-interop-code/README.md

 ```bash
 poetry run plummet
 ```
 And go find yourself a good book to read.

+The most common source of problems is that Plummet expects the docker executable path to be `/usr/local/bin/docker`.
+If that is not the case on your computer, you can use the `--container` argument to specify the correct path.
+Just doing `poetry run plummet --container docker` usually works.
+Sometimes, things don't work when running Plummet for the first time after `poetry run task build`.
+If that is the case, you can try increasing the timeout with the `--timeout` option.
+The default is 10 seconds.

+Use `poetry run plummet --help` to list all command line options.

-In the `results` folder there will be a subdirectory based on the start time containing each permutation tested.
+When everything is done, the `results` folder have a subdirectory based on the start time containing each permutation tested.
 Your console will be filled of angry messages, but you should be satisfied.
 Now take your time, read the log files, peruse the packet captures, and enjoy.
+The `results.html` file should be a good starting point.

 Or maybe something broke, in which case please file a issue with us.